open-education-hub/operating-systems/content/chapters/compute/lab/content/copy-on-write.md

 It will show you the number of minor and major page faults performed by the `fork_faults` process and its child.

+To better understand minor and major page faults, go through the [Minor and Major Page Faults](arena.md#minor-and-major-page-faults) excercise in Arena.

 [Quiz 1](../quiz/parent-faults-before-fork.md)

 Note that after `fork()`-ing, there is a second row in the output of `ps`.